SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is Symlink and Hardlink ?
 Symlink will point to the actual file location not to the inode, while Hardlink will point directly to the inode not to the actual file location.
 Symlink has its own Inode.
 - How to create a Symlink for a file ?
 First create a file hello and add content in it using cat command then create symlink 'ln -s /home/ec2-user/hello /tmp/hello-soft' you can give obsolute path or relative path.
 - How to create a Hardlink for a file ? 'ln /home/ec2-user/hello /tmp/hello-hard'
-- We use NGINX as frontend servers because it can handle high traffic, it is used as reverse proxy also.
+- We use NGINX as frontend servers because it can handle heavy traffic, it is used as reverse proxy also.
 IIS is only used for windows based applications.
 - We have 'winscp' for file transfer, it is a mini windows in linux server.
 - Generally frontend servers called as HTTP servers on port 80.
 Hosts html and java based applications.
 - Backend is also HTTP servers but on port 8080.
-Hosts like tomcat, jboss, .net, python etc.
+Hosts applications like tomcat, jboss, .net, python etc.
 - These frontend and backend servers will connect through API's
-- What is the difference between PublicIP vs PrivateIP ?
-How the Modem (WiFi Router) will provide Private IPs to the internal systems (or) to laptops ?
-Using NAT
-- What is NAT (Network address translation) ?
 - How to know your Public IP address (Your Router like airtel) ?
 Just type 'What is my ip in google'
 - Every router has two sections Public and Private.
-Modem or router will give private IPs to the internal systems like phone, laptop, refrigerator etc. If you type 'ipconfig' in cmd you will get all details, IPv4 is my PrivateIP.
-IP under default gateway is modem.
+Modem or router will provide private IPs to the internal systems like phone, laptop, refrigerator etc. using NAT.
+If you type 'ipconfig' in cmd you will get all details, IPv4 is my PrivateIP.
 IPv4 are exhausting and we are upgrading to IPv6 till then we can use IPv4.
 We have 2power32 IPaddresses.
 If we allocate all these, we get problems.
 So they brought 'NAT' Network Address Translation.
 However latency will be slow that is nothing but time to respond will be somewhat slow.
 - What is Fibre exchange points ?
 - What is Enterprise archive file ?
 Servlets (DB) ; JSPS (UI) ---> Monolithic
 - What is Monolithic vs Microservices ?
 Monolithic means single unified application (Enterprise archive file, where everything will be in one file only, has DB also which is nothing but 2 tier architecture), easy to start, hard to scale.
 Microservices will split into independent services, scalable and flexible but more complex.